scale-docs/docs/list-your-token/trading-for-devs.md

 # Trading (For Devs)

-you would have to also change a few small things in your logic there, since Equalizer is not a Uniswap v2 fork but instead based on Andre's Solidly if you are launching an 'exotic' token like Auto-LP or Auto-sell/buy on Transfers, please keep the following things in mind:
+you would have to also change a few small things in your logic there, since Scale.farm is not a Uniswap v2 fork but instead based on Andre's Solidly if you are launching an 'exotic' token like Auto-LP or Auto-sell/buy on Transfers, please keep the following things in mind:

 please use the ABI from our existing router.. find the right address in the Contract Address sections